 Each location is an arm of the business, and the URL structure should match this.
 Think of each location as a unique microsite.
 The URL structure could look something like this:

-One of our most recent clients, Leigh’s Nurseries, has 3 locations which we represent using the following URLs:
+For example, one of our most recent clients, Leigh’s Nurseries, has 3 locations which all follow the above URL structure.

 Each location has location-specific content such as nursery size, opening hours, meta-data and imagery.
 In this case, testimonials for each location are shown on every page however are defined by the location the testimonial came from.
 Once the pages are completed new location-based landing pages are finished create an XML sitemap and submit it to Google to make sure your pages are being picked up by the search engine.